OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 # Liberty Tools for IntelliJ IDEA User Guide

-Detailed instructions on how to import and configure your Liberty project to make use of the Liberty Tools for IntelliJ IDEA plugin.
+This guide provides detailed instructions on how to import and configure your Liberty project to use the Liberty Tools for IntelliJ IDEA plugin.

 1. [Before you begin](#before-you-begin)
     - [Software requirements](#software-requirements)